PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 source.
 Keep inference sequential and minimal, preserve any compatibility fallback that lacks a real owner, commit and push one coherent unit, and do not create a pull request.

+## HardSwish SE gating layout extraction: completed state

+The former 463-line
+`_optimize_transpose_hardswish_se_conv_hardsigmoid_mul_prepost_nhwc_chains`
+implementation is now owned by `passes/hardswish_se_layout.py`.
+The lowerer retains a thin private wrapper at both unchanged production positions.
+This is an exact mechanical move: after normalizing the function name, the complete old and new ASTs are identical.
+The shared consumer-map rebuild, ordered restart, direct/decomposed root matching, expanded/fused gate matching, Mean-axis rewrite, four-Transpose removal, metadata/quantization propagation, pruning, and statistic all remain unchanged.

+Eight focused owner tests cover all four direct/decomposed root and expanded/fused gate combinations, idempotence, public pre-output, invalid reduction axes, activation fan-out, and direct-owner/private-wrapper equality.
+Together with the architecture selector they pass `9 passed in 1.77s`.
+The complete architecture suite passes `225 passed in 37.10s`; the expanded branch gate passes `330 passed in 38.57s`; and TensorFlow-import-blocked import, direct, and direct `-cotof` pass `3 passed in 4.82s`.

+Three sequential short models were sufficient to characterize all six production invocations.
+SSDLite MobileNetV3, `inference_ops15`, and MobileNetV3 PyTorch each recorded `[0,0]`, so no production rewrite is claimed.
+SSDLite is the fixed artifact control because it contains HardSwish, HardSigmoid, global pooling, Conv, Mul, Add, and Transpose families in one 384-node graph.
+Its post-extraction run passed in 7.892 seconds with `max_abs=3.0517578125e-05` and process-tree SWAP zero.
+Float32, float16, correspondence, `schema.fbs`, and `schema_generated.py` hashes are identical to the 8.338-second pre-extraction control.

+Changed source is limited to the new pass module, the lowerer wrapper, its focused tests, architecture ownership coverage, and branch documentation.
+No dependency, public API, CLI, artifact, TensorFlow boundary, corpus profile, or exclusion changes.
+Temporary instrumentation and conversion outputs are removed before commit.
+No new pull request is created.

+The next raw source-order boundary is `_optimize_transpose_pre_concat_nhwc_chains_legacy` behind the 61-line indexed-first `_optimize_transpose_pre_concat_nhwc_chains` wrapper.
+At restart, first inventory its existing indexed owner, legacy family boundaries, fallback ownership, call positions, and focused fixtures.
+Do not split or semantically narrow the 2,452-line fallback without evidence; keep conversion validation minimal and sequential, then commit and push only.